realityexpander/RemoteProcedureCall_for_KMP/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop & Ktor Server demonstrating the new KotlinX Remote Procedure Call (kRPC) library.

+KotlinX RPC radically simplifies creating streaming and simplified, type-safe, secure, efficient communication between your front-end applications and the back-end server.

 - How RPC services are defined and implemented in a shared module.
 - How to reconnect and ping the RPC server.
 - How to send a request to the server and receive a response.